kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-2-settings/02-deploy.md

 ## Verifying Settings and Credentials

-To verify that the settings were assigned successfully, we will inspect the site within Cisco Catalyst Center.
+To verify that the settings were assigned successfully, we will inspect the site within Catalyst Center.

 Follow these steps:

-1. If Cisco Catalyst Center is not already open, use a browser and navigate to `https://198.18.129.100`, where you may see an SSL Error displayed as depicted.
+1. If Catalyst Center is not already open, use a browser and navigate to `https://198.18.129.100`, where you may see an SSL Error displayed as depicted.
 Click the `Proceed to https://192.18.129.100 (unsafe)` link to continue if presented

    ![SSL Error](./assets/DNAC-SSLERROR.png?raw=true)

-2. If required, log into Cisco Catalyst Center with the following credentials:
+2. If required, log into Catalyst Center with the following credentials:
    * User name: `admin`
    * Password: `C1sco12345`.

    ![Login](./assets/DNAC-Login.png?raw=true)

-3. When the Cisco Catalyst Center Dashboard is displayed, Click the  icon to display the menu'
+3. When the Catalyst Center Dashboard is displayed, Click the  icon to display the menu'

    ![Menu](./assets/DNAC-Menu.png?raw=true)